What “The Crown” Gets Wrong About the British Royal Family

 In the show, Winston Churchill’s starstruck secretary Venetia Scott is mowed down by a bus as she hurries to Downing Street with an urgent message.
 Her death spurs the Prime Minister to put the Clean Air Act in motion.
 But was that really the case back in the 1950s?
 Did Venetia Scott actually exist?
 Well, no. The earnest secretary who memorizes Churchill’s autobiography and struggles through the smog to work is actually one of The Crown‘s few invented characters.
 Her life and death are both fictional.
 The Great Smog itself was certainly a real event, though.
 London was enveloped in a blanket of thick, poisonous smog for several days, leading to thousands of deaths and overburdened hospitals.

 Yes, the “pea-souper” was less of a political crisis than The Crown makes out, so a dose of Venetia Scott adds tragedy to what was otherwise a devastating but undramatic event.
-This much is true: In 1952, a perfect storm of circumstances came together that caused London to be covered in a thick blanket of poisonous smog, and tragically, around 4,000 people died as a result.
+This much is true: In 1952, a perfect storm of circumstances came together that caused London to be covered in a thick blanket of poisonous smog, and around 4,000 people died as a result.
 So when The Crown depicted the horrors of the fog, it wasn’t taking liberties.
 Liberties were taken, however, in the show’s depiction of the resulting political upheaval, including Her Majesty’s displeasure with Winston Churchill’s handling of it (to the point where Elizabeth was considering asking for Churchill’s resignation).
 In fact, there was no such upheaval.
+Of course, The Crown isn’t the only production guilty of doing things like this.
+For proof, find out the truth about these 16 historically inaccurate movies.

 Philip’s “affair” with that ballet dancer was pure speculation